SharvariR/leave-management-system/README.md

-# leave-management-system
+# leave-management-system-backend
-Web application to manage leaves of the employee
+Backend code for creating REST APIs to manage employees and leaves taken by them